 The rules for apprenticeship can vary by jurisdiction and field, so it’s important to research the expectations and benefits of an apprenticeship before getting started.
-There are a number of places where you can find information on apprenticeship opportunities, including from the U.S. Department of Labor’s Office of Apprenticeship, local unions or from businesses directly.
-Head over to our page and see employers who have veteran apprenticeship programs.
+There are a number of places where you can find information on apprenticeship opportunities, including from the US Department of Labor’s Office of Apprenticeship, local unions or from businesses directly.

 Education and Training for Skilled Trades